Gamua/Sparrow-Extension-Masked-Sprite/README.md

 ----------------

 Additional information can be found in the [Sparrow wiki][1].
-Thanks a lot to Jonathan Heart — his [Pixelmask][2] Starling extension was the inspiration for this port.
+Thanks a lot to Jonathan Hart — his [Pixelmask][2] Starling extension was the inspiration for this port.

 [1]: http://wiki.sparrow-framework.org/extensions/masked_sprite
 [2]: http://wiki.starling-framework.org/extensions/pixelmask